-In 1914, an experimental scheme known as the Little Commonwealth was founded by George Montagu (later Earl of Sandwich) at Evershot, near Dorchester, Dorset.
+In 1914, an experimental scheme known as the Little Commonwealth was founded by George Montagu (later Earl of Sandwich) near Batcombe, about three miles to the east of Evershot.
 It adopted the principles pioneered in American projects such as the Ford Boys Republic in Detroit, set up by Homer Lane, which took children of all ages, including 'delinquents', and placed them in a self-governing co-educational community.
 After Montagu visited Detroit, Homer Lane was recruited to run the Little Commonwealth, which was located on a farm owned by the Montagu family.

 On March 14th, 1917, the establishment was certified as an Industrial School, allowing it to received children placed in detention by magistrates.
 The premises were licensed to accommodate up to 25 boys and 20 girls.

 The accommodation at the site comprised three houses, with an assembly hall and other buildings adjoining.
 In the main establishment, together with the other two houses, called respectively 'Bramble' and 'Bracken', resided a a section of the community's 'citizens' — the boys and girls.
 There was no separation of the sexes other than the sleeping quarters being in different wings.

 The Little Commonwealth had its own internal economy, parliament, laws, court and a judge elected from amongst the inmates.
 The ethos of the community was that the superintendent a citizen, on a par with the boys and girls, and did not govern.
 Discipline was administered through the regular meetings of the court, with punishments including fines or the imposition of extra work.